 Note that our VLOOKUP is very similar to the previous figure except our ‘col_index_num’ argument value is 2.
 This is because we now want the hire date instead of employee name from the same lookup table range.

-The last thing we would like to populate in our lookup table is the employee’s anniversary date.
+The last thing we will to populate in our lookup table is the employee’s anniversary date.
 This time, we are still using the VLOOKUP to pull a result from column 2.
 However, this time we are wrapping it in the TEXT function.

 The TEXT function allows us to reformat a date value so we are using it to output the long form of the month and the day from the hire date.

 Note that the VLOOKUP is actually the ‘value’ argument for the TEXT formula.
-Now we have an employee lookup table that use the VLOOKUP in a variety of ways.
+Now we have an employee lookup table that uses the VLOOKUP in a variety of ways.

-Our hope with this article is that not only may you learn how simple it is to create and use VLOOKUP formulas but also how useful they can be.
+Our hope with this article is not only that you learn how simple it is to create and use VLOOKUP formulas, but also how useful they can be.
 With a bit of imagination, you can see how easy it is to create some elegant solutions.
 Especially when you begin to use the VLOOKUP within other formulas.
-Moreover, while VLOOKUP does have some limitations it is still the perfect fit in many situations.
+While VLOOKUP does have some limitations it is still the perfect fit in many situations.